How much will it cost to learn to use a new survey software system?

 Is the cost of learning a survey system a taboo subject?

 I can’t believe that managers or business owners investing in software don’t consider the cost of training or assume that it will be negligible and can be largely ignored.
-There might be a tangible benefit to changing or investing in a new software system, but it is likely to cost more than the software licence unless the software system is totally intuitive.
-Staff training in software costs money, risks delivery (which may or may not cost money) and will usually mean a downturn in productive prior to an expected upturn in productivity or capability.
+There might be a tangible benefit to changing or investing in a new software system, but the cost of becoming proficient should not be overlooked.
+Staff training in software takes time and risks delivery and will usually mean an initial downturn in productivity.

 Should software companies help buyers?

-In my view, this is a stupid question.
-Of course, they should.
-The goal must be to enjoy a long-term relationship whereby the software user becomes more effective either in terms of productivity or in terms of what the company can offer (or offer more easily) – or, even better, both.
+Of course, this is a stupid question.
+Software vendors should help their customers.
+Yet many software want to charge exorbitant training fees and have no online training guides or videos.
+Even if there are videos, in many cases, they do no more than scratch the surface; they are more sales-oriented than training videos.
+The goal must be to enjoy a long-term relationship whereby the software user becomes more effective in terms of productivity or what the users’ company can offer (or offer more easily) – or, even better, both.
+At MRDC Software, we consider our onboarding services and good online video tutorials to be a valuable part of our offering.

 Purpose of this article: the cost of learning

-So, somewhat belatedly in this blog article, what is the purpose of this article?
-I think it is to help potential buyers of software consider why they are buying survey software.
-I would like to put into the open the training and learning issues that, in my opinion, need to be considered before changing software or buying a new system.
-This article is not aimed at the reasons for buying the software, although it may be a by-product of the article.
+So, what is the purpose of this article?
+I think it is to help potential software buyers consider why they are buying survey software.
+I would like to put the training and learning issues that, in my opinion, need to be considered before changing software or purchasing a new system into the open.
+This article is not particularly aimed at the reasons for buying the software, although it may be a by-product of the article.

 What sort of survey software are you buying?

 Survey software breaks down into two main types – scripted solutions and GUI/menu-driven systems.
-Scripted solutions mean that users will have to use a programming language to make the survey software do what it is supposed to do.
-By contrast, a GUI (graphical user interface) or menu-driven system will be driven by selections from menus and properties sheets with minimal keyboard input except to enter text.
-There are some exceptions where a software system can be used in both ways or some selections can be entered more conveniently by typing commands or some script.
+Scripted solutions mean that users must use a programming language to make the survey software perform its function.
+By contrast, a GUI (graphical user interface) or menu-driven system will be controlled by selections from menus and properties sheets with minimal keyboard input except to enter text.
+There are some exceptions whereby a software system can be used both ways, or some selections can be entered more conveniently by typing commands or scripts.

 The difference between scripting and GUI

 There is a world of difference.
-In most cases, GUI/menu-driven systems are far more intuitive to use.
-Consequently, it is harder to make errors and a reasonable level of productivity can be gained more quickly.
+In most cases, GUI/menu-driven systems are far more intuitive.
+Consequently, it is harder to make errors, and a reasonable level of productivity can be gained more quickly.
 The biggest problems can often stem from it being difficult to find the option or detail that you want.
 By contrast, a scripting language will take time to learn.
 If the language is proprietary, there is less chance that staff will have had previous experience unless it was with another employer.
-It will take time to avoid making ‘silly’ errors as familiarisation with the peculiarities of using the language are learnt.
-In the end, though, a scripting language is likely to offer a lot of productivity gains if the software is in the right hands.
+It will take time to avoid making ‘silly’ errors, as familiarising oneself with the language’s peculiarities only comes with practice.
+Ultimately, though, a scripting language is more likely to offer more significant productivity gains.

 Who will be using the software?

-Another major consideration is the frequency of use of a software product.
-Different people will learn at different speeds and different people will retain knowledge at different levels.
-It is far more likely that an irregular user of a GUI/menu-driven system will retain enough knowledge to use a software product, say, one week in every two months.
-People using scripting languages usually need to be using the product every day – or, at least, most days – to become proficient.
-Frequency of use will impact on the cost of learning.
+A major consideration is the frequency of use of a software product.
+Different people will learn at different speeds, and different people will retain knowledge at different levels.
+It is far more likely that an irregular GUI/menu-driven system user will retain enough knowledge to use a software product, say, one week every two months.
+People using scripting languages usually need to use the product regularly – ideally, most days – to maximise productivity.
+Scripting using different products can also work well.
+Frequency of use will generally impact the cost of learning.

 Are you using A to B software?

-Another important aspect that affects the cost of learning is whether the software has a straight, regular path when it is used.
-I call this A to B software.
-For example, if someone is needing to learn a software system to specify questionnaires for online surveys, the cost of learning will be much lower if all the surveys follow a similar pattern and use the same techniques.
-Conversely, where requirements vary substantially, users will need to learn more tools and will not get into a routine so quickly.
+Another aspect that affects the cost of learning is whether the software has a straight, regular path when used.
+I call software with predominantly one path A to B software.
+For example, suppose someone needs to learn a software system to specify questionnaires for online surveys.
+In that case, the cost of learning will be much lower if all the surveys follow a similar pattern and use the same techniques.
+Conversely, where requirements vary substantially from survey to survey, users will need to learn more tools and will not get into a routine so quickly.

-How many parts of the software need to be learnt?
+How many parts of the software need to be learned?

-This is really the opposite of the A to B issue in the last paragraph, but is worthy of a paragraph.
+Let’s now consider the opposite of A to B software.
 Some systems require users to learn how to operate different parts or modules of a system.
-Each module may have its own peculiarities and within each module there may be a dazzling number of options that may or may not be needed.
-Getting used to where all these options are can take time even with the most well-designed software.
+Each module may have its own peculiarities, and within each module, there may be a dazzling number of options that may or may not be needed.
+Getting used to where all these options are can take time, even with the most well-designed software.
 Therefore, this needs consideration.

-What depth of learning is needed for full productivity?
+What depth of learning is needed for high productivity?

 Are training materials available?

-We have increasingly invested in good online training materials.
-By the end of 2018, we will have well around 200 training videos covering introductory sessions through to specific and complex topics.
-We introduced training videos four or five years ago, but have realised that there is a need for improved materials.
-I think that this is an important resource that should be available.
+We have increasingly invested in excellent online training materials.
+We now have around 200 training videos covering introductory sessions to specific and complex topics.
+We introduced training videos several years ago, resulting in great positive feedback.

 Can the software supplier help?

-I think software suppliers should help more and advise users on where they will get most value from learning.
-Buyers of software rarely seem to ask for such guidance.
+I think software suppliers should help more and advise users on where they will get the most value from learning.
+Buyers of software infrequently ask for such guidance.
 Having training programmes in place can smooth the path.
-With one of our products, MRDCL, where huge productivity gains may be available to some users, looking at someone’s work after a period of time and critiquing work will usually lead to substantial productivity gains.
+With one of our products, MRDCL, where huge productivity gains may be available to some users, looking at someone’s work after a suitable time and critiquing work will usually lead to substantial productivity gains.

 What about MRDC’s products?

-Here’s a quick overview of the learning that will be required for each MRDC product.
+Here’s a quick overview of the learning required for each MRDC product.

 MRDCL

-MRDCL is a scripting language which offers huge benefits by being a regular user and committing some time to learning the most efficient use of the software.
-It also allows you to build templates that can be used by colleagues to make big productivity gains.
-Unless MRDCL is being bought for a specific task or type of task, it does require some substantial investment to make the most of it.
+MRDCL is a scripting language which offers enormous benefits by being a regular user and committing some time to learning the most efficient use of the software.
+It also allows you to build templates that colleagues can use to make significant productivity gains.
+Unless MRDCL is being bought for a specific task or analysis type, it requires some investment in training to make the most of it.
+In practice, new users become more productive in stages.
+However, new techniques can always be learned and used for those pushing the software harder.
+The benefits of learning offer big long-term gains in both productivity and capabilities.

 QPSMR

-QPSMR is a menu-drive system that benefits from mainly being an A to B product.
-It is generally easy to learn and the main need for more learning is when more complex tables are needed.
+QPSMR is a menu-driven system that benefits from mainly being an A to B product.
+It is generally easy to learn, and the primary need for more learning is when more complex tables are needed.
 Most new users need little help after handling one or two projects.
 The only exception is for those that use QPSMR for CATI.
-This has an additional set of tools that are not especially complex but take time to become familiar with.
+This has an additional set of tools that are not especially complex but take time to become familiar with, particularly if errors are made.
 Some training is needed to learn how to work with different situations effectively, particularly as any downtime in CATI operation can be expensive.

 Snap

-Snap uses a GUI allowing the user to choose properties for each question and response.
-It is generally intuitive, although the large number of options means that some time is needed for familiarisation.
-Again, the more similar each project is the simpler it will be to learn.
-The more challenging part of the system is the smart reporting tools within Snap which are powerful but need some training to progress.
+Snap uses a GUI, allowing users to choose properties for each question and response.
+It is generally intuitive, although the large number of options means some time is needed for familiarisation.
+Again, the more similar each project is, the simpler it will be to learn.
+The more challenging part of the system is Snap’s Smart Reporting features, which are powerful but need some training to use.